 - smart homes and automation

 - designing for humans and animals, and more.

 - When: July 16-22

 - No experience is necessary to participate; participants will be grouped according to skill level, and all students will be given the support they need to succeed.

 June 26 - 30, 2023

 Program fee: $300

 This week-long interactive virtual camp is designed for women who are interested in exploring the ever-expanding field of cybersecurity.
 Participants will work in teams to design their own projects while getting hands-on experience with popular cybersecurity tools and technology, including Wireshark, Nmap, Burp Suite, and more.
-This year's camp will include a focus on the Internet of Things (IoT).
+This year's camp will include a focus on Artificial Intelligence (AI).
 Students with little to no technical background are encouraged to apply.